 As part of the project for the renewal of the potable water system, this technology assessment report follows on the potable water piping condition assessment and reflects those finding on several available technological solutions.
 The HOA Board of Directors will make a decision on their most appropriate solution based on a cost / benefit / risk / reward profile.

-The contents of this report were compiled from many sources by Dan Robles and Doug Sage; a detailed bibliography can be largely found on the project website under the “research” tab.
+The contents of this report were compiled from many sources; a detailed bibliography can be largely found on the project website under the “research” tab.

 Three Important Questions

 For this assessment, we will use a simple risk management technique that is well known in the insurance and banking industry.
 Our simplified form of this technique is called Three Important Question:

 In order to manage risk, one must be able to answer all three questions.
 If any one of these questions cannot be answered, then we are unable to manage risk.
 If, and only if, all of these questions can be answered, then we can take actions to mitigate the risk.
 The action of reducing the severity, seriousness, or painfulness of something